U.N.C.L.E.: Fictional headquarters

-Although in theory the location of U.N.C.L.E.'s New York headquarters is supposed to be secret, the very first episode of the series, "The Vulcan Affair," demonstrates that it is a poorly kept secret at best, as the teaser of the episode shows THRUSH operatives infiltrating U.N.C.L.E. headquarters through Del Floria's entrance in an attempt to mount an armed assault and kill U.N.C.L.E.'s Section One Number 1 - Mr. Waverly.
+Although in theory the location of U.N.C.L.E.'s New York headquarters is supposed to be secret, the very first episode of the series, "The Vulcan Affair," demonstrates that it is a poorly kept secret at best, as the teaser of the episode shows THRUSH operatives infiltrating U.N.C.L.E. headquarters through Del Floria's entrance in an attempt to mount an armed assault and kill U.N.C.L.E.'s Section One Number –Mr. Waverly.
 Other episodes showing THRUSH's knowledge of the location of U.N.C.L.E. headquarters include "The Deadly Games Affair", "The Deadly Decoy Affair", and "The Mad, Mad Tea Party Affair" (all first-season episodes).
 In "The Deadly Decoy Affair," the Del Floria entrance is even used for egress during a high-profile prisoner transfer during daylight hours.
 Although, as noted in "The Double Affair" and other episodes, THRUSH has a very effective intelligence service and has also, as demonstrated in "The Mad, Mad Tea Party Affair", successfully corrupted U.N.C.L.E. personnel, or infiltrated their own as moles.

 The New York office is one of several located around the world.
 Some also use the Del Floria tailor shop as a front as seen, for example, with U.N.C.L.E.'s Italian headquarters in "The King of Knaves Affair".

 Fictional logo

 The official logo of the organization within the series is a black Nicolosi globular projection with select lines of longitude and latitude picked out in white.
 Black concentric rings surround the globe; to the right of it is the black silhouette of a man in a black suit holding a gun at his side, and a black band beneath the globe and the man features the name "U.N.C.L.E." in the "Decorated 035" font.
-The logo is normally superimposed on a Mercator-style map of the world—yellow-brown continents with no country borders (a tribute to the one-world philosophy of U.N.C.L.E.) and blue seas, but is also used plain or with tones inverted on official U.N.C.L.E. documents.
+The logo is normally superimposed on a Mercator-style map of the world with yellow-brown continents sans national borders (a node to the one-world philosophy of U.N.C.L.E.) and blue seas, but is also used plain or with tones inverted on official U.N.C.L.E. documents.